awlondon/d9l294il0oqy-dqr3/docs/archive/07_training_and_media/Franchise_Hiring_Training_Playbook_Intro.md

   - Supervises the play and baby/sensory areas.
   - Conducts safety checks, manages behavior, and communicates with parents.

-- **Café Operator / Barista**
+- **Cafe Operator / Barista**
   - Prepares beverages and food.
-  - Maintains café standards and supports the atmosphere for working adults.
+  - Maintains cafe standards and supports the atmosphere for working adults.

 - **Support/Flex Team Member**
-  - Floats between Host, Play, and Café.
+  - Floats between Host, Play, and Cafe.
   - Handles resets, cleaning, and simple tasks in each zone as trained.

 Each role has its own **SOP** and **training modules** that define: